joey101937/JEngine/README.md

 This determines how many threads to use to execute ticks.
 More threads means faster ticks up to a point however using more than one thread here may make your game non-deterministic in multiplayer.
 Set once before game start.
 ### **tickThreadCount**
 This determines how many threads to dedicate for use in rendering game objects in your scenes.
 Note this does not effect stickers, independent effects, or the background. values <=0 mean to use a cachedThreadPool instead (reccommended).
 Set once before game start.
-### **numGraphicScalingSteps**
-This setting changes how image assets are scaled.
-Only applies to images larger than 200x200.
-Larger number = softer/blurrier.
-Lower number = hard/sharp.
 ### **Window.setFullscreen(boolean)**
 This function allows you to toggle the application as fullscreen.
 Note that "real" fullscreen requires direct3d to be enabled.
 Direct3d should remain disabled unless you plan on running only in fullscreen mode due to performance issues.